 - The LRTF funds are used to support the purchase of special equipment, roadside inventories, gateway plantings, media programs, native grass and forb seed, tree and shrub plantings, and research and education programs.
-See Iowalivingroadway.com for more details about the program.
-(2014)
+See iowalivingroadway.com for more details about the program.
+(2016)

-- Approximately 52,406 acres of Iowa's roadsides have been enhanced or revegetated with native grasses and wildflowers. ( 2014)
+- Approximately 53,389 acres of Iowa's state and primary roadsides have been enhanced or revegetated with native grasses and wildflowers. ( 2015)